 As a result, many organizations have not begun reskilling programs, hampered by a mix of budget restrictions, a lack of understanding of future talent requirements, and insufficient senior-leader sponsorship.

-Much of 2020 was spent applying sticking-plaster solutions to allow organizations to act quickly in the face of the fast-moving pandemic.
+Much of the early pandemic was spent applying sticking-plaster solutions to allow organizations to act quickly.
 Now is the time to formalize new processes, such as frequent scenario planning, and embed them into daily working.
-And it is also the time to ensure that people have the skills they need to get the most from digital, analytics, and automation solutions in the next normal.
-Doing so will improve resilience for long term—even if uncertainty persists for at least the early part of 2021.
+And it is also the time to ensure that people have the skills they need to get the most from digital, analytics, and automation solutions.
+Doing so can improve resilience for the long term—even if uncertainty persists for the foreseeable future.